snowplow/documentation/docs/modeling-your-data/running-data-models-via-snowplow-bdp/dbt/using-dbt/index.md

 :::info

-The warehouse password should be sent by [secure form](https://console.snowplowanalytics.com/secure-messaging/freeform) from the console in order to set the environment variables.
+The warehouse password should be sent by [secure form from the Snowplow BDP Console](https://console.snowplowanalytics.com/secure-messaging/freeform) in order to set the environment variables.

 :::
 ### 2. The data modeling configuration